ilisien/SimultaneousDynamics/README.md

 - `image_paths::Vector{String}`: A vector of file paths to the images to be stacked.
 Each path should be a string representing the location of an image file.
 - `output_path::String`: The file path where the stacked image will be saved.
 This should be a string representing the desired output location and filename.
 - `delete_after::Bool`: A boolean flag indicating whether the original images should be deleted after stacking.
 Defaults to `false`.

+## `update_readme_with_docstrings(src_dir::String, readme_path::String) -> Void`

+Updates a README file by extracting docstrings from Julia source files and converting them into markdown format.

+### Parameters
+- `src_dir::String`: The directory containing the Julia source files (.jl) from which to extract docstrings.
+- `readme_path::String`: The path to the README file that will be updated with the extracted docstrings.

+### Description
+This function automates the process of updating a README file with documentation from Julia source files.
+It performs the following steps:

+1. **Extract Docstrings**: Scans each `.jl` file in the specified source directory (`src_dir`) and extracts all docstrings encapsulated by `\"\"\"`.

+2. **Convert to Markdown**: Converts the extracted docstrings into markdown format suitable for inclusion in a README file.
+The first line of the docstring is treated as the function signature and formatted as a markdown header.

+3. **Update README**: Finds the `# Documentation` section in the specified README file (`readme_path`) and replaces it with the newly generated documentation.
+If the `# Documentation` section is not found, an error is raised.

+### Returns
+- `Void`: This function updates the README file in place and does not return any value.